-Of the dozens of missions, manned and unmanned, that have been sent to the moon, here are some highlights.
-These include GRAIL, the Apollo flights, the Soviet Luna missions, and more.
+Of the dozens of missions, robotic and crewed, that have been sent to the moon, here are some highlights.
+These include GRAIL, the Apollo flights, the Soviet Luna missions, China's historic Chang'e 3 landing and more.

 This unmanned Soviet probe became the first man-made object to make contact with another planetary body.
 The spherical spacecraft launched on Sept.
 12, 1959 and impacted the moon two days later.